cudmore/PyMapManager/docs/docs/install-client-server.md

 http://nginx_server_ip/mmclient
 ```

 This will serve the `mmclient/index.html` and use the `mmclient/static/mmserver.js` file.
-The `mmclient/static/mmserver.js` file will grab annotations and images from the `mmserver/mmserver.py` Python Flask REST server via `http://nginx_server_ip:5010`.
+The `mmclient/static/mmserver.js` file will grab annotations and images from the `mmserver/mmserver.py` REST server via `http://nginx_server_ip:5010`.